The Importance of Theological Training

 Strangely enough, until 2016 I was disinterested in higher biblical education and joined with the chorus of cynicism over whether an aspiring pastor should bother with seminary.
 That was until I discovered Midwestern Baptist Theological Seminary led by Dr. Jason Allen.
 After a season of spiritual reflection and discovery which I have written about elsewhere, I ultimately determined to pursue my master’s degree.
 I finally came to MBTS by default, but then found it to be the best decision I could have ever made, although sometimes I feel it came 20 years late.
 The point, however, is that I came to realize what my previous learning had not provided.
 After many years proudly imbibing from the Calvary Chapel well of biblical exposition, I endured the stark and terrible realization that I had no theological foundation upon which to stand.
 I had learned how to cross reference and turn Bible stories into devotional illustrations and even how to teach through the Scriptures verse-by-verse, but I had never learned how to interpret the Bible theologically.

 This, of course, was intentional as I followed the examples of Calvary Chapel leaders who denigrated theology and seminary learning.
-While there is certainly areas of Calvary Chapel distinctives in which great pains are taken to examine the gifts of the Holy Spirit and dispensational eschatology, there is a resistance to historical theology and a consistent hermeneutic to develop a robust systematic approach to the whole of the Scriptures.
+While there is certainly areas of Calvary Chapel distinctives in which great pains are taken to examine the gifts of the Holy Spirit and dispensational eschatology, there is a resistance to historical theology and a consistent hermeneutic to develop a robust systematic approach to the Scriptures as a whole.
 This is the reason there is so much deviation and variation within the denomination itself regarding how different pastors approach various biblical issues.
-This is true of any church which shuns theology and is how such churches often tout thoroughly and unquestionably Arminian soteriology yet humorously dub themselves as neither Arminian nor Calvinist.
-Chuck Smith himself wrote a pamphlet called Arminianism, Calvinism, and the Word of God, wherein he attempts to locate the “Bible-centered balance” on soteriology, but in actuality simply stakes his claim as a synergistic Arminian.
-Since there is no theological underpinning holding anything together, and since there is no reflection or understanding of history, Calvarychapelites believe themselves to be in some kind of biblical ether.
-The truth is they are simply unaware of what they do not know.
+This is true of any church which shuns theology.
+Furthermore, this is how such churches can tout thoroughly Arminian soteriology yet humorously dub themselves as "Biblicists" who are neither Arminian nor Calvinist.
+Chuck Smith himself wrote a pamphlet called Arminianism, Calvinism, and the Word of God, wherein he attempted to locate the “Bible-centered balance” on soteriology, but in practice simply staked his claim as a synergistic Arminian.
+Since there is no theological underpinning holding anything together, and since there is no reflection or understanding of history, Calvarychapelites believe themselves to be in some kind of biblical ether, when in reality they are firmly, albeit ignorantly, ensconced in tradition (Arminian, premillennial dispensationalism, continuationism, etc.).
+The truth is they are simply unaware of what they do not know: a fact demonstrated weekly in their sermons, especially when they attempt to present their positions on theological topics.

-So then, what I am saying is that anyone who stands in the pulpit should know what the Bible teaches, not just superficially as a narrative, but theologically as doctrine.
+So then, what I am affirming is that anyone who stands in the pulpit should know what the Bible teaches, not just superficially as a narrative, but theologically as the foundation of doctrine.
 A pastor should have a sense of history and how the church has arrived where it is.
 A pastor should be able to study his Bible in the original languages as he prepares his sermons.
 A pastor should know how to interpret Scripture reasonably, consistently, and soundly.
 A pastor should be able to identify where his theology is weak or inconsistent or perhaps speculative.
 A pastor should know what he believes theologically and how his theology effects each of his doctrines.
 A pastor should be aware of contemporary issues in biblical scholarship and should not be ignorant of advances in biblical studies.
-A pastor should be an expert in the Bible!
+If we expect our doctors to experts in medicine, then our pastors should be experts in the Bible!

 What is the pulpit and what should it stand for and who should stand behind it?
 Your theology will determine your answer to this question.